flightaware/tohil/Doc/reference/tohil_python_functions.rst

    one argument and returns a result.

-   If the evaluation results in a Tcl error and the error is not caught by inline Tcl code using *try* or *catch*, that is to say if an uncaught Tcl error is received by Tohil from the attempt, Tohil uses information about the Tcl error to raise a TclError exception to Python.
+   If the evaluation results in a Tcl error and the error is not caught by inline Tcl code using Tcl's *try* or *catch*, that is to say if an uncaught Tcl error is received by Tohil from the attempt, Tohil uses information about the Tcl error to create, populate and raise a TclError exception to Python.

-.. function:: tohil.convert(python_object)
+.. function:: tohil.convert(python_object[, to=type])

     Convert some Python object into a Tcl object and then convert back to a Python object, a tohil.tclobj by default, but it can